 - Black Widow fighting what appears to be Taskmaster while the two fly through the air.

 If this is true, then we can expect Marvel’s Avengers to have some of the smoothest transitions between gameplay and cutscenes we’ve ever seen.
-Given the footage shown is in-engine and from an early alpha build, we’ll likely see drastic changes between now and the game’s release.
+Given the footage shown is in-engine and from an early alpha build, we’ll likely see drastic changes between now and release.

 The Final Word